The 20 Best Pseudocholinesterase Deficiency Doctors in Germany

 Kiel, SH, DE

-Aleksandar Zivkovic practices in Kiel, Germany.
-Mr. Zivkovic is rated as an Experienced expert by MediFind in the treatment of Pseudocholinesterase Deficiency.
-His top areas of expertise are Pseudocholinesterase Deficiency, Sepsis, Infantile Apnea, and Increased Intracranial Pressure.
+Aleksandar Zivkovic practices practicing medicine in Kiel, Germany.
+Mr. Zivkovic is rated as an Advanced expert by MediFind in the treatment of Pseudocholinesterase Deficiency.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Pseudocholinesterase Deficiency, Sepsis, Infantile Apnea, and Increased Intracranial Pressure.

 Rudolf Buchheim Street 7,